Zeppelin-Staaken R.VI: Variants

-In a further attempt to develop a useful large seaplane for the Kaiserliche Marine, Zeppelin-Staaken used R.VI wings mated to an all new fuselage, which incorporated the large central fin of the R.XV, suspended midway between the mainplanes, all supported by floats similar to the 'Type "L"'.
-Three were built, serialled 8301, 8303 and 8304, of which 8301 was also tested with a land undercarriage, the existence of 8302 has not been confirmed.
+Zeppelin-Staaken used R.VI wings mated to a new fuselage, which incorporated the large central fin of the R.XV, suspended midway between the mainplanes, all supported by floats similar to the 'Type "L"'.
+Three were built, serial numbers 8301, 8303 and 8304, of which 8301 was also tested with a land undercarriage.
+The existence of 8302 has not been confirmed.